 - Musée des Antiquités Housed in a former monastery, rich regional collections of archaeological and historical finds from across Normandy are displayed here.
 The museum also holds interesting pieces from cultures much further afield.

 - Musée Flaubert et d'Histoire de la Médecine (Flaubert Museum and History of Medicine) Fans of the great 19th century Norman author, Gustave Flaubert, can visit the apartment where he was born, to be found in a historic hospital where his father practised medicine.

 - Musée Pierre Corneille The birthplace of the poet.

 - Museum d'Histoire Naturelle (Natural History Museum) One of France’s most substantial natural history museums, this place holds a staggering 800,000 objects and shows, among other things, how such a natural history museum has evolved through time.

 - Musée Maritime, Fluvial et Portuaire Right beside the Seine, on the north bank just west of the historic centre, this museum focuses on the importance of the river in Rouen’s history.
 Themes such as river trade, riverboats and bridges over the Seine are covered.
 Admire the large model of La Dauphine, a boat used by the Florentine explorer, Jehan de Verrazzano, who worked for French king François I. Verrazzano left Normandy, with a crew of Norman sailors, to become the first European navigator known to have discovered the Bay of New York, back in the 16th century.

-- Public gardens and promenades in Rouen
+- Public gardens and promenades

 - Jardin des plantes (Botanical gardens)